Nederlandsche Centraal-Spoorweg-Maatschappij: History

 In 1885 the Nederlandsche Rhijnspoorweg-Maatschappij (NRS) acquired the majority of the shares of the NCS and 1890 the NRS was taken over by the State of the Netherlands.
-In 1919, the operation of the NCS was continued by the State Railways, which had entered into a agreement of interests with the HIJSM in 1917.
+In 1919, the operation of the NCS was continued by the State Railways, which had entered into an agreement of interests with the HIJSM in 1917.
 The NCS eventually became a part of the Dutch Railways (NS) in 1934.